andreszs/cordova-plugin-sms-retriever/README.md

 - **SMS_RETRIEVER_ALREADY_STARTED**: Your  5 minutes for SMS retrieval are already running and won’t be reset by calling this method again!.
 - **SMS_RETRIEVER_DONE**: Second callback, triggered when an SMS was intercepted.

-When and SMS is returned, the SMS retriever API is automatically stopped and no further messages will be intercepted until you start a new one.
+When the SMS is returned, the retriever API is automatically stopped and no further messages will be intercepted until you start a new one.
 This is by API design, not a plugin or a demo app restriction.

 ### Example